 Partnership is at the heart of everything UNDP does.
-At UNDP in Europe and Central Asia, we are working closely with development assistance providers in the region, mobilizing means to implement the 2030 Agenda.
+At UNDP in Europe and Central Asia, we are working closely with development assistance providers in the region, mobilizing means to implement the 2030 Sustainable Development Agenda.

 Partnerships for Development Impact

-With its global presence and decades-long experience in delivering development solutions, UNDP offers a unique range of tools to new development assistance providers in the region, focusing on:
+With its global presence and experience in delivering development solutions, UNDP offers a unique range of tools to new development assistance providers in the region, focusing on:

-- Capacity development for aid effectiveness at the institutional, organizational and individual levels, ranging from setting up legislative frameworks for official development assistance (ODA), to establishing aid agencies, and training personnel (e.g. SlovakAid, RoAid, KazAid).
+- Capacity development at the institutional, organizational and individual levels, ranging from setting up legislative frameworks for official development assistance (ODA), to establishing aid agencies, and training personnel (e.g. SlovakAid, RoAid, KazAid).

 - Global network of development expertise: UNDP’s Global Policy Network boasts experts who provide cutting-edge timely development advice based on best practices from around the world.
 Tapping into South-South development cooperation experiences as well as resources of the Global Partnership for Effective Development Cooperation, partners gain access to global and regional networks and increased visibility in UN fora.
-Furthermore, through UNDP’s presence, development assistance providers can share their own expertise for development around the world (Russian Experts on Demand programme; Czech Experts on Demand).
+In addition, through UNDP’s presence, development assistance providers can share their own expertise for development around the world (Russian Experts on Demand programme; Czech Experts on Demand).